 In 1998 Steve had the opportunity to begin working in Ethiopia and witnessed the same devastation and tragic consequences of deforestation on the lives of the local communities and the environment around them.

 In 2004, while in Ethiopia, Stephen received a surprising request from President Haile Mariam of the Southern People’s Region to take over a failed seedling nursery and forest restoration project.
 Seeing this as an opportunity to make an impact and help reverse the devastating effects of deforestation he witnessed in the Philippines and elsewhere in the world, he answered with a definite ‘YES!’.

-Funds were raised, staff came together, and now, almost 14 years later, Eden Reforestation Projects has planted over 210 million trees in Ethiopia, Madagascar, Haiti, Nepal, Indonesia and Mozambique.
-Eden Projects has also employed thousands of impoverished villagers, leading to a transformed socio/economic life.
+Funds were raised, staff came together, and now, almost 14 years later, Eden has planted millions of trees in Ethiopia, Madagascar, Haiti, Nepal, Indonesia, Mozambique, Kenya, Nicaragua, and Honduras.
+Eden has also employed thousands of people living in extreme poverty, leading to a transformed socioeconomic life.

-As CEO and Founder of Eden Projects, Steve’s job is to ensure that Eden’s mission to "Plant Trees - Save Lives” ends up representing far more than mere words.
+As CEO and Founder of Eden, Steve’s job is to ensure that Eden’s mission to "Plant Trees - Save Lives” ends up representing far more than mere words.